pitmonticone/uniformal.github.io/doc/language/inductivedefinitions.md

 #### Elaboration of inductive definitions

-Inductive definitions are elaborated to the following delarations:
+Inductive definitions are elaborated to the following delirations:

 * A declaration of the specified inductively-defined function for each type inductively-defined by `<indTp>`
 * A declaration axiomatizing the definition for each constructor case